Financial & shareholder FAQs

 Aegon's common shares are listed on the Amsterdam and New York stock exchanges.
 See our Shareholders & AGM page.

 Aegon shares are included in a number of the major equity market indices, including:

 - S&P Euro Index

-Aegon is also part of the Dow Jones Sustainability Index, and the FTSE4Good Index, which rank companies according to their ability to manage a variety of economic, social and environmental risks.
+Aegon is part of the FTSE4Good Index, which rank companies according to their ability to manage a variety of economic, social and environmental risks.
 Click here for further information about our Sustainability Ratings.